broadinstitute/PANOPLY/docs/panoply_cosmo_docs.md

 ### Common Pitfalls

-The main source of errors in COSMO is improper selection of sample labels.
+The main source of computing errors in COSMO is improper selection of sample labels.
 PANOPLY-specific preprocessing should eliminate sample labels that are likely to cause errors.
-COSMO requires clinical attributes that are well-balanced with only two levels (e.g. male/female, positive/negative).
+COSMO requires clinical attributes that are well-balanced with only two levels (e.g. male/female, positive/negative) and no NA's.
 These are used to predict if there is mislabeling between the sample annotation file (`sample_file`) and any of the data files (`d1_file`, `d2_file`).

 If you get the following error message, this likely means that one of the sample label columns in not well-balanced.
-Consider removing it as an input.
+This happens because COSMO divides up the samples into 5 cross-validation sets, and if any of those sets contains a class with 1 or 0 observations then COSMO cannot build the GLM model.
+Consider choosing an alternative sample label.

 `<simpleError in { which = foldid == i if (length(dim(y)) > 1) y_sub = y[!which, ] else y_sub = y[!which] if (is.offset) offset_sub = as.matrix(offset)[!which, ] else offset_sub = NULL glmnet(x[!which, , drop = FALSE], y_sub, lambda = lambda, offset = offset_sub, weights = weights[!which], ...)}: task 4 failed - "one multinomial or binomial class has 1 or 0 observations; not allowed">`